CineX-Labs/CineX/README.md

-# CineX Token
+# $CineX

 ## Transforming AMC.
 Redefining Ownership.

 CineX is a bold initiative to acquire and modernize AMC through blockchain, immersive technology, and decentralized ownership.
-This repository contains the core smart contract infrastructure for the CineX Token, the foundational asset powering a new era of audience-driven entertainment.
+This repository contains the core smart contract infrastructure for $CineX, the foundational asset powering a new era of audience-driven entertainment.

 ---